CaravanStudios/open-product-recovery/README.md

 from the root directory to run all the unit tests.
 If you want to run the Postgres tests in opr-sql-database, you need to have a working installation of Postgres and the `initdb`, `postgres` and `psql` commands must be in your `PATH` environment variable.
 If those commands aren't available, the Postgres tests will be skipped.

+### Devcontainer
+If you use [VScode](https://code.visualstudio.com/), install the [devcontainer extention](https://code.visualstudio.com/docs/devcontainers/containers) as well as [docker desktop](https://www.docker.com/).
+VS code will helpfully ask if you'd like to re-open the project in a devcontainer, which should, after downloading and setting up a whole bunch of stuff, drop you right into a prompt that is ready to run `npx lerna run test`

 ### Read the standards

 This library is the reference implementation for [the Open Product Recovery standards](standards/README.md).
 You may want to read the standards docs before you dive into setting up your own server.